 Troubles with biting

 Many babies get their first teeth between 6 and 9 months of age.
 This does not mean that you have to wean.
+Even toddlers and preschoolers with a full set of baby teeth can be comfortably breastfed.
 You may also like to look at the website article Biting.

 Refusal to suck